mvierma/eventshuffle-backend/README.md

 ## Running the application

 1. Clone the repository
+2. Build the .jar package with mvn clean package
-2. Build and deploy containers with docker compose up -d
+3. Build and deploy containers with docker compose up -d
-3. For a clean shutdown use docker compose down
+4. For a clean shutdown use docker compose down